SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences

 \subsection{Simulator}

 We introduce a simulator to accomplish two tasks: determining the time to pre-trigger swap-in and calculating the time at which swap-out is completed.
 As described in \S\ref{sec.assumption}, we evenly divided the forward operator sequence into logical layers, as well as the backward operator sequence.
 Within the simulator, each logical layer is represented by a data structure that records key attributes, including the starting operator ID, layer type (forward, backward, or optimizer), assigned swap candidates, and the remaining time available for swap operations within the layer.
-The data structure of the logical layers in the simulator is shown in the following code snippet.